MISP/misp-book/administration/README.md

 #### Whitelisting an address:

-While in the whitelist view, click on New Whitelist on the left to bring up the add whitelist view to add a new address.
+While in the whitelist view, click on New Whitelist on the left to bring up the "add whitelist" view to add a new address.

 #### Managing the list:

-When viewing the list of whitelisted addresses, the following pieces of information are shown: The ID of the whitelist entry (assigned automatically when a new address is added), the address itself that is being whitelisted and a set of controls allowing you to delete the entry or edit the address.
+When viewing the list of whitelisted addresses, the following data is shown: The ID of the whitelist entry (assigned automatically when a new address is added), the address itself that is being whitelisted and a set of controls allowing you to delete the entry or edit the address.

 ![You can edit or delete currently white-listed addresses using the action buttons on this list.](figures/whitelist.png)